 Equipment faceplates are provided for individual instruments and equipment such as pumps, fans, and valves to view equipment status and facilitate control.
 Some control system functions, such as PID controllers, will also require a faceplate for viewing the process value and control value.

 Equipment faceplates may be sized as required to accommodate the required status and control objects.
-If a particular faceplate needs to be larger than approximately 600x800 (WxH) pixels then an equipment detail display, rather than an equipment faceplate, should be used.
+If a particular faceplate needs to be larger than approximately 25% of the display, then a secondary screen to support details should be used.